Kensington Neighborhood Park - City of Longmont Skip to main content

 Kensington Neighborhood Park

-Neighborhood Park Hours:1 hour before sunrise to 1 hour after sunset
+Neighborhood Park Hours: 1 hour before sunrise to 1 hour after sunset

 Kensington Park is a 16-acre neighborhood park which stretches from Ninth to Third avenues along the Spring Gulch Greenway.
 The Park was purchased for $2,000 in 1963 and features walking paths along a flowing ditch and pond, two playgrounds, a shelter, restroom, basketball court, labyrinth and the Paul David Rodriguez Memorial Garden at the south end of the park.
-To view a complete list of park amenities and associated trail distances, visit our Plans, Maps & Reports webpage and view the Park Amenities Chart.

 Kensington Park is the home of a 1998 installed public art piece called “The Unity Project.”
 It was designed by artists Susan Daily and Mario Echevarria.